ShabnamSabah/Employee-Management-System-NodeJs-React-/README.md

 ```

 ### To Run The Backend
-1. Open the client folder in VSCode and run the following command in the terminal to install the packages
+1. Open the backend folder in VSCode and run the following command in the terminal to install the packages
 ```
 npm install
 ```